 The Real Names of 42 Fictional Characters

-You've known about most of these beloved characters for years, but how well do you really know them?
+From the familiar faces that grace your morning cereal boxes to those recurring television characters whose full names we never seem to learn, the world is full of fictional characters whose visages are all too familiar—but whose names might be less well-known.
+You've known many of these beloved characters for years, but how well do you really know them?
 Here's your chance to get better acquainted.

 The friendly captain of the S.S.
 Guppy—who was invented by Jay Ward Productions in the early 1960s and became the face of a cereal in 1963—is Horatio Magellan Crunch to his friends.